hkk97/country_selector/README.md

 # Country Selector

-A Country Selector UI Library written by Dart and Fluter, it support three locales with countries name, achieve lazy loading and country card animatiion on listview.
-This UI Library support
-CountrySelectorWidget and showCountrySelectorBottomSheet to fullfill the needed of usage.
+This Country Selector UI Library written by Dart and Fluter and supports three locales with country's name, achieves lazy loading, and country card animation on listview.
+This UI Library provides CountrySelectorWidget and showCountrySelectorBottomSheet to fulfill the needed usage.

 <p align="center">
      <a href="https://github.com/flutter/flutter/tree/3.3.8" alt="Flutter">